 Category 0,1,2 Structural Inspection of a boat shall be completed by a qualified person both internally (may be in the water) and externally (out of the water).
 The purpose of this regular inspection is to identify and report to the Owner the condition of the rudder, keel and keel structure observed during this inspection.
-For Category 3 inspection, from 1 January 2023 the Owner/representative shall inspect the integrity of the keel and rudder.
+For category 3 inspection, the Owner/representative shall inspect the integrity of the keel and rudder.
 It is the responsibility of the Owner to undertake any repairs.